rladntjr7/DVA_Team_173_final/README.txt

 =====================================
 Installation
 =====================================
-To install our code is very straightforward and simple - just clone our repository on the GitHub link "LINK TO BE ADDED HERE".
+To install our code is very straightforward and simple - just clone our repository on the GitHub link "https://github.com/rladntjr7/DVA_Team_173_final.git".
 After cloning (or directly downloading from the repository), set a virtual environment with latest Python version with your favorite setup methods (venv, conda, etc.) and download packages listed in requirements.txt file.
+If you wish not to download/clone from our repository, you can still work with what we have in the submitted .zip file.
+Just head to this Google Drive link "https://drive.google.com/drive/folders/16neNsIPCrI6R0i1HANJnhdv7LXl8XRw3?usp=share_link" and download our dataset.
+Make sure the "clean_data" folder is located at the root directory of the project folder, on the same level with "calculations" folder.
 There is another way that does not require any download/installation - our page hosted on GitHub Pages!
 We already hosted all our codes to GitHub and Cloud.
 The page is accessible with the link "https://gderiddershanghai.github.io/dva_team173_frontend/".
 Please note that the performance on the cloud is significantly slower than running on local devices, due to compromises made in resource selection on cloud.

 =====================================
 Execution
 =====================================
 If you chose to run locally, you can follow the following steps:
-1. On your IDE (we recommend VSCode), change your directory in both the explorer and the terminal.
+1. On your IDE (we recommend VSCode), open the folder of the downloaded/cloned project.
 2. Activate the virtual enviroment where the required Python packages are installed.
-3. Run calculation_api.py to activate the FastAPI server.
+3. Run calculations/calculation_api.py to activate the FastAPI server.
 4. Launch a local server to open the webpage.
 There are plenty of options available, but we recommend using "Live Server" extension on VSCode.
-Just right-click on the index.html file inside the IDE's explorer and select "Open with Live Server".
+Just right-click on the src/index.html file inside the IDE's explorer and select "Open with Live Server".
 5. You can now enjoy the dashboard with plenty of visualization and helpful insights!
+Please play around all our features we provided, including searching for stocks, sliding the date range, playing with the bubbles, etc. Hope you enjoy!